Social facilitation

 Social facilitation is a social phenomenon in which being in the presence of others improves individual task performance.
 That is, people do better on tasks when they are with other people rather than when they are doing the task alone.
-Situations that elicit social facilitation include coaction, performing for an audience, and appears to depend on task complexity.
+Situations that elicit social facilitation include coaction and performing for an audience, and appears to depend on task complexity.

-Norman Triplett's early investigations describes social facilitation to occur during instances of coaction, which is performing a task in the presence of other people performing a similar task, while not necessarily engaging in direct interactions with each other.
+Norman Triplett's early investigations describe social facilitation to occur during instances of coaction, which is performing a task in the presence of other people performing a similar task, while not necessarily engaging in direct interactions with each other.
 Triplett first observed this in cyclists, finding that cyclists rode at faster speeds when competing against other cyclists compared to when cycling alone.
 Social facilitation has also been known to occur when performing a task in front of an audience, or during periods of observation, sometimes referred to as audience effects.
 For instance, during exercise Meumann (1904) found that when being watched, individuals could lift heavier weights compared to when they were not being watched.
 Research on the effects of coaction and audience effects on social facilitation have been mixed.
 In an attempt to discover why these types of situations do not always trigger social facilitation, Robert Zajonc (1965) theorized that perhaps task complexity, or how simple versus complex a task is, could influence whether or not social facilitation occurs.